Self-portraits by women painters: Attribution problems and the male ego

-Money issues were not always the issue, but rather the most frequent problems of understanding between spouses.
+Financial difficulties were not always the issue, but rather the most frequent problems of understanding between spouses.
 Louis Marcoussis having decided that only one cubist should exist in his couple, it was not he, but Alice Halicka who had to destroy some of his paintings; we still have her self-portrait from 1913.
-The same misfortune happened to Rita Angus, married at the age of 22 for a few years to the painter Alfred Herbert Cook, and who would go on to paint 55 self-portraits (“He didn’t like some of my paintings, and at his request I destroyed some works because I was his wife.
-And also, to have peace, I agreed to give up painting”), and certainly to several others.
+The same misfortune befell Rita Angus, married at the age of 22 for a few years to the painter Alfred Herbert Cook, and who would go on to paint 55 self-portraits ("He didn’t like some of my paintings, and at his request I destroyed some works because I was his wife.
+And also, to have peace, I agreed to give up painting"), and certainly to several others.

-Like Paula Modersohn-Becker, the unhappy wife of the academic painter Otto Modersohn, Marie Bracquemond, an admirer of Renoir and Monet, was married to someone who did not appreciate her aesthetic aspiration, the artist Félix Bracquemond, a renowned engraver and ceramicist, vice-president of the Société Nationale des Beaux-Arts; of a touchy nature, he succeeded in making her abandon impressionism, and even all artistic production twenty years after her self-portrait as a young bride.
+Like Paula Modersohn-Becker, the wife of the academic painter Otto Modersohn, Marie Bracquemond, an admirer of Renoir and Monet, was married to someone who did not appreciate her aesthetic aspiration.
+Her husband, artist Félix Bracquemond, succeeded in making her abandon Impressionism, and even all artistic production twenty years after her self-portrait as a young bride.